DeMaCS-UNICAL/I-DLV-sr/README.md

 # I-DLV-sr

-I-DLV-s is a logic-based system for reasoning over data streams, which relies on a tight, fine-tuned interaction between the [Apache Flink](https://flink.apache.org/) Stream Processor and the [I<sup>2</sup>-DLV](https://github.com/DeMaCS-UNICAL/I-DLV/wiki/Incremental-IDLV) system.
+I-DLV-sr is a logic-based system for reasoning over data streams, which relies on a tight, fine-tuned interaction between the [Apache Flink](https://flink.apache.org/) Stream Processor and the [I<sup>2</sup>-DLV](https://github.com/DeMaCS-UNICAL/I-DLV/wiki/Incremental-IDLV) system.

 The architecture allows to take advantage from both the powerful distributed stream processing capabilities of Apache Flink and the incremental reasoning capabilities of I<sup>2</sup>-DLV, based on overgrounding techniques.